This situation has happened countless times in my classes:

 If you fit into the description of risk factors above, I'd strongly recommend you start doing some research and discussing your situation with your doctor.

 In conclusion, I've given you all the facts and also my own anecdotal and personal experiences.
 Unless a doctor can open you up during your pregnancy, take the baby out, pop it onto a scales and place it carefully back inside you, they really have no accurate way of measuring the baby's weight, regardless of how confident they sound.
-Keep healthy, keep your expected weight gain in the recommended guidelines, and believe in yourself, work on your posture and positioning and educate yourself all during your pregnancy and you'll have your kick a*s birth ;-)
+Keep healthy, keep your expected weight gain in the recommended guidelines, and believe in yourself, work on your posture and positioning and educate yourself all during your pregnancy and you'll have your Empowered Birth ;-)